particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 After changing the auxiliary power configuration you must reset the device.

+### Tethering code - Firmware settings

+The following code can be added to your application to enable the UART interface connection and enable tethering so the Raspberry Pi can use the B-SoM cellular connection.

+{{> codebox content="/assets/files/tether-mhat.cpp" format="cpp" height="400" flash="true"}}

+For information about the `Tether` class, see the [Device OS API reference](/reference/device-os/api/tether/).

+Note that the M-SoM does not support tethering and cannot be used to supply a cellular network connection to a Raspberry Pi with the M-HAT.

+### One-time configuration - Firmware settings
 The following code can be used to enable Ethernet on the M-HAT.
 This only needs to be done once and the device must be reset after configuration for the changes to take effect.
 It requires Device OS 5.9.0 or later.